Pro Pinball: The Web

 Pro Pinball: The Web (Pro Pinball in North America) is a pinball simulation video game developed by Cunning Developments for PlayStation, MS-DOS, Windows 95 and Sega Saturn.
 It is the first game in the Pro Pinball series.

 Background

 Pro Pinball: The Web uses graphics pre-rendered from an intricate 3D model.
 Consequently, the game had superior graphical capabilities to other popular pinball games of the time, while playing at full speed on MS-DOS.
-The Web supports screen resolutions up to 1024x768 with 32,768 colours, and features Red Book CD-DA audio tracks.
+The Web supports screen resolutions up to 1024x768 with 32,768 colours at 60 frames per second, and features Red Book CD-DA audio tracks, and sampled mechanical sounds.
+The developer had initially tried to obtain the license for Star Trek: The Next Generation, but were unable to do so.
+The preliminary demo was reworked for this game, mirroring the layout.
+Elements from Rollergames and Black Knight 2000 were also incorporated.

 Gameplay

 Pro Pinball: The Web was the first of the Pro Pinball series of realistic computer pinball simulations.

 Pro Pinball: The Web is a pinball simulation in which players operate a virtual pinball table.
 Players can score extra points by making combos, i.e. performing a move twice in a row.
 Hitting targets at the far end of the table activates the game's missions, in which the player must hit lighted ramps or bumpers to score bonus points.
 Completing a mission results in a huge point bonus.